omz/Dash-Plugin-for-Xcode/README.md

+# Xcode 8 Notice

 **This plugin does not work with Xcode 8.
 The Xcode 8 extensions API is unreliable and extremely lacking.
-An Xcode 8 extension will be released as soon as I figure out a way to get them to work.** In the meantime, the recommended workaround is to set up a "Search using selected text" shortcut in Dash's Preferences > General.
+An Xcode 8 extension will not be released as it would not add any functionality that isn't there already.** The recommended workaround is to set up a "Search using selected text" shortcut in Dash's Preferences > General.

+If you absolutely must use an extension in Xcode 8, the [Xcode Search](https://github.com/skyline75489/Xcode-Search#readme) and [xTextHandler](https://github.com/cyanzhong/xTextHandler#readme) extensions support Dash.
+I don't recommend this, as extensions don't do anything more than what the "Look Up in Dash" system service already does.

-# Dash Plugin for Xcode
+# Dash Plugin for Xcode 7 and earlier

 ## Overview